cerner/fhir.cerner.com/content/soarian/dstu2/infrastructure/documentReference.md

 * The API returns the most current DocumentReference list.

 * The Narrative includes additional information pertaining to the document reference, and should be shown to the user to ensure completeness of clinical content and context.

+* The API returns one or more links to Summary of Episode Note (SOEN) consolidated clinical document architecture (C-CDA) documents.

+* If more than one C-CDA link is returned, they are sequenced in reverse chronological order by C-CDA creation date.

+* The API returns one C-CDA document per request.
+If a patient has more than one C-CDA document, then the first document is returned, and links for the remaining documents are provided in the response section “content.attachement.url”.

+* Subsequent calls, each made with the attachment parameter valued to a link provided in the first response, must be made to retrieve the remaining documents.

 ### Parameters